eranwitkon/spark-unzip-json/README.md

 ## How to use this demo?

+** Note This code works with the provided sample files, to use with other files ExtractJSON should be changed **

 Best way to use this demo is by taking the JAR from the artifacts directory and using spark-submit:

 ### Running using spark-submit: